hieunq95/tiny-llm-agent/kubernetes/README.md

 minikube stop
 minikube delete
 ```
+**Note**: It is recommended to start the `minikube` with sufficient memory, e.g., more than 7Gi, to avoid the backend stops due to OOM (out of memory) killer in `kubernetes`.

 ### Create the Namespace
 Assuming we are at `tiny-llm-agent/` root directory, navigating to the `kubernetes` directory: